Increasing Your Exposure

 But can we quantify the actual risk?
 I've been unable to find many recent studies which do this.

 Overall lifespan may not be much affected according to this 2013 study, however the source is Russian, a country where life expectancy is markedly lower than the US.
 An increased cancer rate among professional artists is found in this 1985 study and in this 1986 study.
-The good news is that the latter studies were done nearly 40 years ago and would have included artists who had been painting at a time when it was not unusual to use lead white.
+The good news is that the latter studies were done nearly 40 years ago and would have included artists who had been painting at a time when it was not unusual to use lead white while smoking in the studio.

-The best protection, therefore, is to take this subject seriously, and I hope that this article has provided some useful information that will help to do just that.
-I certainly learned a lot by writing it.
+The best protection is to take this subject seriously and utilize safe practices while in your studio.
+I hope that this article has provided some useful information that will help to do just that.

 Stay in Touch